-Deferred revenue exists when conditional contributions are received in advance of conditions being met.
-Such contributions are deferred when received and recognized as conditions are met such as the occurrence of eligible expenses.
-Deferred revenue was \$0 and \$18,021 as of June 30, 2020 and 2019, respectively.
+Revenue from fees for special events is deferred and recognized over the periods to which the fees relate.
+Such special event revenue is deferred when received and recognized as conditions are met such as the occurrence of eligible expenses.
+Deferred revenue was \$20,000 and \$0 as of June 30, 2021 and 2020, respectively.